fredstro/sage-lesson-nt/README.md

-# sage-lesson-lancaster
+# sage-lesson-nt
-Notebooks and material for a Sage lesson at Lanacaster university February 2020
+Notebooks and material for a Sage lesson at Lanacaster university February 2020 built on number theory examples.